-MASK Control Systems will soon be working with Field International, on an exciting aerospace project!
+MASK Control Systems are working with Field International on an exciting aerospace project!

-We’ll be creating control panels to help engineers remove, replace, and overhaul the landing gear of aircraft.
+We have created control panels to help engineers remove, replace and overhaul the landing gear of aircraft.

 Field International are a well-respected name in the aerospace industry.
 Their client list includes such prestigious names as Boeing, Lufthansa, and Rolls Royce.

 Up close, landing gear looks pretty robust.
 Huge tyres, thick cables, reinforced metal housings – it’s clearly designed for durability.
 It has to be.
 As the point of contact between speeding aircraft and uncompromising ground, landing gear takes one hell of a beating.

 Landing gear physics are complicated.
 Pressurised oleo-pneumatic shock absorbers offset the tremendous forces at work when the wheels hit the tarmac, but also put constant stress on their metal casings.
 Acceleration and braking work against gravity and uplift every time the plane takes off and lands and there’s a huge amount of friction to contend with.
 Not to mention the hundreds of tons of pressure bearing down from the body of the plane.

 All in all, a plane’s landing gear is subject to huge, conflicting forces – which takes a toll on even the most rugged bits of kit out there.